 Residency Reclassification Verifications

 Tuition rates for Utah residents and non-residents are based on Utah State Law, 53B-89-102 , and the Board of Regents R512 Policy.
 According to the law, a student must have maintained continuous residency in Utah for one full year to be eligible for a residency change.
 Applicants must also sign a written declaration that they have relinquished residency in another state and submit objective evidence that they have established residency.
-Forms of proof can include: a Utah driver’s license, existing Utah voter registration, vehicle registration, proof of employment, proof of student status, tax return.
+Forms of proof can include: a Utah driver’s license, Utah voter registration, vehicle registration, proof of employment, proof of student status, Utah tax return.
 Residency applications are due seven days after the first day of classes.

 Once you apply for residency reclassification you will need to provide proof of what you are claiming on your application.
-The following information is needed to provide that information:

 - Utah Driver’s License